rehierl/abstract-properties/13-0-document-order/x-3-when-to-associate.md

 there will be no further subsequent node.

 <!-- ======================================================================= -->
-## summary - only while visting/entering
+## conclusion - only while visting/entering

 Node `n` must be associated with the scope of another node `x`, while processing the **visit-event** of `n` (i.e. during the **enter-event** of `s(n)`), if and